LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/template-iteration.rst.txt

 ========================

-Let's revisit part of the non-efficient HTML from the introduction, where we hard-coded the items in a list.
+Let's revisit part of the non-efficient HTML from the introduction, where we hard-coded coffee options in a list.

 .. sourcecode:: html
    :linenos: